Lesterpaintstheworld/terminal-velocity/specifications.md

 - **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
 - **Character Development**: Assess the depth and growth of characters throughout the narrative.
 - **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.

+### Quality Assessment Criteria
+- **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
+- **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
+- **Character Development**: Assess the depth and growth of characters throughout the narrative.
+- **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
 - For detailed key narrative elements and ambiguities, see `extracted_requirements.md`.
 - **Extracted Key Research Topics**:
 1. **Universal Basic Compute (UBC) Framework Analysis** - High urgency due to foundational importance.